Measurement of f$_{1}$(1285) production in pp collisions at $\mathbf{\sqrt{{\textit s}}}$ = 13 TeV: Results

 To gain insights into the valence quark composition of the \fone\xspace meson, the \pt-integrated yield ratio of \foneshort/$\pi$ in pp collisions at \ENthirteen is compared with calculations from the $\gamma_{\rm S}$CSM, as depicted in Fig.~\ref{fig:qc}.
 At first, as a baseline check for this methodology, the $\phi$/$\pi$ ratio is calculated by $\gamma_{\rm S}$CSM with two scenarios and compared with experimental data~\cite{ALICE:2020jsh}.
 The $\phi$ meson is a neutral particle comprising a strange quark--antiquark pair.
 It has a net strangeness of zero, thus remaining unaffected by the precise conservation of strangeness in the canonical suppression picture.
-However, in the strangeness nonequilibrium picture, the $\phi$ meson is considered a double-strange particle~\cite{Vovchenko:2019kes}.
-Thus, the experimental data is compared in Fig.~\ref{fig:qc} with $\gamma_{\rm S}$CSM calculations for |$S$| = 0 (indicating a total strangeness content of $\phi$ to be zero, depicted by the solid line) and |$S$| = 2 (indicating a total strangeness content of $\phi$ to be two, represented by the dotted line).
+However, in the strangeness nonequilibrium picture, the $\phi$ meson is considered a double-strange particle (|$S$| = 2)~\cite{Vovchenko:2019kes}.
+Thus, the experimental data is compared in Fig.~\ref{fig:qc} with $\gamma_{\rm S}$CSM calculations for |$S$| = 0 (indicating a total strangeness content of $\phi$ to be zero, depicted by the solid line) and |$S$| = 2 (indicating a hidden strangeness content of $\phi$ to be two, represented by the dotted line).
 As expected in the strangeness nonequilibrium picture, the $\gamma_{\rm S}$CSM calculation for $\phi$/$\pi$ ratio with the $\phi$ meson having |$S$| = 0 shows a large deviation of 9.15$\sigma$ from the experimental measurements, whereas |$S$| = 2 is in good agreement with the experimental measurements within 0.5$\sigma$. \\ The calculation of the \foneshort/$\pi$ ratio from $\gamma_{\rm S}$CSM is carried out for the two different scenarios of |$S$| = 0 (represented by the solid line) and |$S$| = 2 (represented by the dotted line).
-The measured \foneshort/$\pi$ ratio deviates by 0.96$\sigma$ from |$S$| = 0 and by 1.97$\sigma$ from |$S$| = 2, indicating that the $\gamma_{\rm S}$CSM calculation with |$S$| = 0 is favored over |$S$| = 2 by the ALICE data.\\ Therefore, this study suggests that \fone\xspace is more likely to have no strange quark content than a combination of a strange and an anti-strange quark.
+The measured \foneshort/$\pi$ ratio deviates by 0.96$\sigma$ from |$S$| = 0 and by 1.97$\sigma$ from |$S$| = 2, indicating that the $\gamma_{\rm S}$CSM calculation with |$S$| = 0 is favored over |$S$| = 2 by the ALICE data.
+This observation is further validated through a $\chi^{2}$ statistical hypothesis test, which quantifies the difference between experimental data and model predictions.
+The goodness-of-fit is assessed using the $\chi^{2}$ value, which is then converted into a right-tailed $p$-value.
+From standard $\chi^{2}$ probability tables, the right-tailed $p$-value can be obtained for a given number of degrees of freedom.
+A common criterion for statistical significance is $p < 0.05$, indicating a meaningful deviation between the data and the model expectations.
+In this analysis, the $p$-value for $|S| = 0$ is found to be 0.33, suggesting no significant discrepancy between the data and the model.
+However, for $|S| = 2$, the $p$-value is 0.04, which corresponds to a confidence level of $1 - 0.04 = 96\%$.
+This implies that with 96\% confidence, the data significantly deviates from the model predictions under the $|S| = 2$ hypothesis.\\ Therefore, this study suggests that \fone\xspace is more likely to have no strange quark content than a combination of a strange and an anti-strange quark.
 This finding contradicts the hypothesis that \fone\xspace is a tetraquark state (according to the $\gamma_{\rm S}$CSM model) and is consistent with the results of the LHCb Collaboration~\cite{LHCb:2013ged}.